Here’s how we picked this list of the best discs for backhand throws (skip ahead to jump straight to the reviews.)

 Just like speed, any amount of glide is excellent for backhands.
 We’re partial to discs with higher glide ratings as they can be more forgiving, especially for beginner disc golfers.
 For maximum distance, you’ll want a disc that soars- so noting the glide rating can be helpful when you’re out buying discs.

 Turn and fade will mainly dictate the direction of the disc’s flight path.
 The turn rating will help you understand where the disc will head once released from your hand.
-For example, a disc with a rating of -5 would be considered a very understable disc.
+For example, a disc with a turn rating of -5 and a speed rating of 5 would be considered a very understable midrange disc.

 Understable discs tend to be more favorable for slower arms and rollers, as the disc will fly straight for a tad longer.